Decoupling multi-phase superconductivity from normal state ordering in CeRh$_2$As$_2$: Ginzburg-Landau theory of coupled order parameters

 \section{Ginzburg-Landau theory of coupled order parameters}

-The interplay between the SC and QDW orders in \CRA\ near the tetracritical point of the $T$-$H$ phase diagram (Fig.~\ref{fig6} of the main article) can be analyzed in terms of a Ginzburg-Landau (GL) theory of coupled order parameters~\cite{imry1975,fernandes2010}.
-Considering spatially uniform order parameters for the two phases, $\Delta$ (SC) and $\mathbf{Q}$ (QDW), the free energy is given as:
+The interplay between the superconductivity (SC) and the normal state ordering (phase-I) in \CRA\ near the tetracritical point of the $T-H$ phase diagram (Fig.~5 of the main article) can be analyzed in terms of a Ginzburg-Landau (GL) theory of coupled order parameters~\cite{imry1975,fernandes2010}.
+Considering spatially uniform order parameters for the two phases, $\Delta$ (SC) and $\mathbf{Q}$ (Phase I), the free energy is given as:

 where $\lambda\Delta^{2}\mathbf{Q}^{2}$ is the coupling term.
-For $\lambda > 0$ the interaction is repulsive and represents competition between the two orders, while for $\lambda < 0$ the interaction is attractive resulting in supporting coupling (one enhances the other).
+For $\lambda > 0$ the interaction is repulsive and represents competition between the two order parameters, while for $\lambda < 0$ the interaction is attractive resulting in supporting coupling (one enhances the other).

-We assume $T$-independent $b_{1},b_{2} > 0$, and close to the transition temperatures $T_{0}$ and $T_{\textrm{c}}$, we expand
+We assume $T$-independent $b_{1},b_{2} > 0$, and close to the transition temperatures $T_{0}$ and $T_{c}$, we expand

-There are four solutions in zero field ($H = 0$): the unordered state (i), the SC state (ii), the QDW state (iii) and the mixed state (iv):
+There are four solutions in zero field ($H = 0$): the non-ordered state (i), the SC state (ii), the phase-I state (iii) and the mixed state (iv):

 with condensation energies at $H = 0$: